 Respond to the Conversation

-Whatever you do, do not wait.
+Don’t wait too long to respond.
 Yes, it’s OK to go over the post with a team.
 After all, this response is one that you may be seeing picked apart over and over again for weeks and months.
 But it’s essential that you respond quickly.
 Silence can kill your social media page.
 Not only will fans be frustrated if you usually respond quickly and then go silent, but your silence may also be translated as guilt.
 Issues will not be resolved just by you leaving them alone.
 Rather, they’re likely to get worse.

 Lowe’s discovered how much of a problem silence can be when they left their Facebook page unattended over an entire weekend.
 While they were out, angry fans left more than 23,000 comments, many of them racist and offensive.
 Later, Lowe’s followed up with a well written response, but the damage was done.

-Ultimately, even if a social media mob goes viral, having a levelheaded response in place will be reported in articles and blog posts discussing the incident and is likely to positively influence the conversation.
+Ultimately, even if a social media mob goes viral, having a levelheaded response in place will be reported in news articles and blog posts discussing the incident and is likely to positively influence the conversation.
 You may find supporters backing you up if you are able to respond professionally.

 Liberty Bottleworks is a good example of how powerful a professional, human response can be.
 They responded respectfully and professionally, but they got their point across and shared the facts while defending themselves.
 And while the original complaint didn’t get much attention, their levelheaded response went viral and received positive feedback.